bt3gl/building_blog/content/hacking_reality_I.md

 1. The algorithm begins by creating a random initial population.
 2. Select the fittest individuals to be the parents of the next generation (a score).
 Randomly select some of the non-fittest individuals to be parents as well, increasing the chance of finding a global optimum.
 3. Crossover the selected parents, creating new individuals.
-There will be a chance that the child will have a random mutation of it's numbers.
+There will be a chance that the child will have a random mutation of its numbers.
 4. Calculate the average population fitness.
 Rinse and repeat.
 5. When the average population fitness is ~0 (or close to it), stop evolving.